alex-denisov-ca/Franka_SubdermalObjectDetectionRemoval/README.md

         Space - saves the position

 *(2): Fine position finding* <br />
-     - Now that you know the approximate position of the shrapnel use the keyboard to locate it <br />
+     - Now that you know the approximate position of the shrapnel, use the keyboard to locate it <br />
-     - Once the operator has found the center of the object they will press 'space' and save the coordinates <br />
+     - Once the operator has found the center of the object, they will press 'space' and save the coordinates <br />
-     - The saved coordinates will also be saved to at text file; both to handle multiple pieces of shrapnel, or multiple grasping attmpts of the same object <br />
+     - The saved coordinates will also be saved to a text file; both to handle multiple pieces of shrapnel, or multiple grasping attempts of the same object <br />

     Run:
         ./run_keyboard_input_capture *YOUR_FRANKA_IP*  *<X>* *<Y>* *<Z>*

      Controls:
-        W - moves forward (away from the robots base) A - moves left (towards the side of the robots ethernet port) S - moves backward (towards the robots base)
+        W - moves forward (towards the robots base)
-        D - moves right (towards the side of the robotspower connectors) Space - saves the position
+        A - moves left (towards the side of the robots power connectors) S - moves backward (away from the robots base) D - moves right (towards the side of the robots ethernet port) Space - saves the position
         R - moves upwards
         F - move downwards